Planck 2015 results. XIII. Cosmological parameters: Extensions to the base CDM model

 \endlet where we have adopted a recombination redshift of $z_\ast =1100$.\footnote{The test depends on the logarithm of the redshift and so is insensitive to the precise value adopted for $z_\ast$.} Because of the long lever-arm in redshift afforded by the CMB, this is an improvement over earlier constraints by more than an order of magnitude \citep[e.g.,][]{Hurier2014}.

 In a self-consistent picture, changes of $T_0$ would also affect the BBN era.
 We might therefore consider a simultaneous variation of $\neff$ and $\yhe$ to reflect the variation of the neutrino energy density accompanying a putative variation in the photon energy density.
 Since we find $aT_{\rm CMB}$ at recombination to be highly consistent with the observed CMB temperature from COBE/FIRAS, considering this extra variation seems unnecessary.
-Instead, we may view the $aT_{\rm CMB}$ variation investigated here as complementary to the limits discussed in Sects.~\ref{sec:neutrino} and \ref{sec:bbn}.
+Instead, we may view the $aT_{\rm CMB}$ variation investigated here as further support for the limits discussed in Sects.~\ref{sec:neutrino} and \ref{sec:bbn}.